 Each defendant group bears culpability in the crisis and is a necessary party to addressing the damage it has wreaked, including the costs of abatement.

 The devastating impact of opioid abuse cannot be overstated.
-After years of decreasing death rates in the United States, they are now on the rise fueled by an increase in opioid-related drug overdose deaths.
+After years of decreasing death rates in the United States, they are now on the rise fueled in part by an increase in opioid-related drug overdose deaths.
 Drug overdoses are now the leading cause of death for Americans under the age of fifty (50).
-The number of Americans who died of drug overdose deaths in 2017 was roughly equal the number of Americans who died in the Vietnam, Iraq, and Afghanistan wars combined.
+The number of Americans who died of drug overdose deaths in 2017 is roughly equal to the number of Americans who died in the Vietnam, Iraq, and Afghanistan wars combined.

-Rockbridge County has been hit hard by the opioid epidemic.
-For example, the rate of neonatal abstinence syndrome (NAS) in Rockbridge County was higher than the high statewide rate in Virginia from at least 2011 until 2015.
-The NAS rate peaked in 2012 at more than six times higher than the statewide rate.
-The reported rate of Hepatitis C among 18 to 30-year-olds in Rockbridge County has risen drastically since 2012, when not a single young adult was diagnosed with the disease.
-As of 2017, the rate had risen to 205.9 reported cases per 100,000 population.
-Perhaps even more disturbingly, the rate of overdose deaths in Rockbridge County has steadily risen from 8.49 deaths per 100,000 people in 2003 to 17.7 deaths per 100,000 people in 2017.
+Halifax County has been hit hard by the opioid epidemic.
+For example, the rate of neonatal abstinence syndrome (NAS) in Halifax County rapidly surpassed the high statewide rate in Virginia in 2015, when it rose 22.7 per 1,000 births – a rate more than three times higher than the statewide rate.
+The NAS rate remained high in 2016 at almost three times the statewide rate.
+The reported rate of Hepatitis C among 18 to 30-year-olds in Halifax County spiked above the statewide rate in 2016, when there were 206.8 reported cases per 100,000 population.
+Perhaps even more disturbingly, the rate of overdose deaths in Halifax County has steadily risen from 7.49 deaths per 100,000 people in 2003 to 13.7 deaths per 100,000 people in 2017.

-The acute opioid problem in Rockbridge County reflects the overwhelming epidemic affecting the entire Commonwealth.
+The acute opioid problem in Halifax County reflects the overwhelming epidemic affecting the entire Commonwealth.
 In 2016, Virginia’s state health commissioner declared the state’s opioid addiction problem a public health emergency.
-On average, three Virginians die of a drug overdose and over two dozen are treated in emergency departments for drug overdoses each day.
-Fatal drug overdoses in the first half of 2016 increased by 35% compared to the same period in 2015.
-More Virginians die each year from drug overdoses than motor vehicle accidents.
+On average, three Virginians die of a drug overdose and over two dozen receive treatment in emergency departments for drug overdoses each day.
+In the first half of 2016, fatal drug overdoses increased by 35% compared to the same period in 2015.
+More Virginians die each year from drug overdoses than from motor vehicle accidents.

-Defendants’ opioid-related misconduct drives heroin abuse.
+Defendants’ opioid-related misconduct causes heroin abuse.
 A 2015 study found that four out of five heroin users reported that their addiction started with opioid pain relievers.
-In this way, prescription opioids – now, thanks to Defendants, provided to patients for everyday conditions such as knee pain, headaches, and dental pain – can operate as a “gateway” drug to heroin use and involvement with the illegal drug market.
+In this way, prescription opioids—now, thanks to Defendants, provided to patients for everyday conditions such as chronic knee pain and dental pain—can and do operate as “gateway” drugs to heroin use and involvement with the illegal drug market.

-In addition, Rockbridge County is now having to allocate substantial taxpayer dollars, resources, staff, energy and time to address the damage the opioid scourge has left in its wake and to address its many casualties.
-The County’s costs for incarceration and correction services have increased in recent years due to an increasing crime rate attributable to the opioid epidemic.
-The costs that the County has borne for foster care and other child placement services have similarly increased due to the increasing number of children who need such services because opioid addiction has destroyed the structure of their families.
+In addition, Halifax County is now having to allocate substantial taxpayer dollars, resources, staff, energy and time to address the damage and casualties the opioid scourge has left in its wake.
 Fire and emergency medical services are over-utilized because of an increased number of opioid-related overdoses.
-The burden on law enforcement is substantially increased by opioid-related crimes related to prescription opioid theft, diversion, and sales on the black market.
-Courts, social workers, nurses, schools, intervention programs, and clinics have all been harmed.
-Nearly every aspect of Rockbridge County’s budget has been significantly and negatively impacted by this Defendant-made epidemic.
+The burden on law enforcement is increased substantially by opioid-related crimes related to prescription opioid theft, diversion, and sales on the black market.
+Courts, social workers, school treatment centers, intervention programs, clinics, employee benefit plans, and others directly spending on opioids and opioid antagonists have all been harmed.
+Nearly every aspect of Halifax County’s services and budget has been significantly and negatively impacted by this Defendant-made epidemic.